Market to leads with Dynamics 365 Marketing

 parentcontactid field of each lead record with the GUID of the relevant contact record (this field is labelled as Parent contact for lead when you're designing a workflow in the UI).
 This field connects to the contact record through an N:1 relation called

-For more information about workflows, start with the Workflows overview.
+For more information about workflows, start with the Classic Common Data Service workflows.

 Also, any user can manually select or create a contact for a lead by using the Inquiry stage of the Lead to opportunity marketing sales process business process on the lead record.

 Keep automatically generated contacts from confusing users

 Use the marketingonly flag on the contact entity to differentiate the automatically generated (marketing-only) contacts from other types of contacts.
 This makes it easy to tell these two types of contacts apart and to set up list views for salespeople that only show sales-qualified contacts without including the marketing-only contacts.

 If you are using a workflow to generate marketing-only contacts automatically, then your workflow should also set the marketingonly flag for the contacts it creates.
 Once the lead is qualified as an opportunity, another workflow could clear this flag from the related contact entity, thereby marking it as a sales-qualified contact.

 Marketing pages can create new leads when a known contact submits the page and no matching lead is found for that contact.
 To keep from generating duplicate leads, you should set the lead-matching strategy used by your landing pages to make sure existing leads will be found and scored when appropriate instead of creating new ones.
 For more information about how to set up your lead-matching strategy, see Configure landing pages.

 In the current version of Dynamics 365 Marketing, the techniques described here must be custom implemented by admins and customizers to meet the specific needs of your organization.
 In the future, we hope to provide more out-of-the box functionality that will make these customizations faster and easier to implement.
 For example, by providing: